Column (Docstrings)

 - 5*SingularityFunction(x, 10, 0)/2 - SingularityFunction(x, 10, 1)

-Returns a singularity function expression that represents the deflection of the column.
+Returns a singularity function expression that represents the extension of the column.

 Examples